lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     We need to specify the parameters of both bonded and non-bonded functions.
-Create a new text file in the same folder and name it "parm.lammps".
+Create a new text file in the same folder and name it *parm.lammps*.
 Copy the following lines in it:

 .. code-block:: lammps